-3.1 A range of teaching and learning styles will be used to teach PSHE.
+A range of teaching and learning styles will be used to teach PSHE

-3.2 There will be an emphasis on active learning techniques such as discussion and group work.
+There will be an emphasis on active learning techniques such as discussion and group work

-3.3 All pupils will be encouraged to actively participate in PSHE sessions through the use by the class teacher of a range of strategies to elicit feedback.
+All pupils will be encouraged to actively participate in PSHE sessions through the use by the class teacher of a range of strategies for elicit feedback.

-3.3 Clear ground rules will be established in each class before each PSHE session.
-These will be determined by their class teacher and pupils but will, as a minimum, include: • Using appropriate language. • Actively listening to views and opinions expressed by others. • Respectfully listening to views and opinions expressed by others. • Keeping any comments subject-specific and not personal.
+Clear ground rules will be established in each class before PSHE.
+These will be determined by their class teacher and pupils but will, as minimum include:

+- Using appropriate language - Actively listening to views and opinions expressed by others - Respectfully listening to views and opinions expressed by others even when disagreeing with them - Keeping any comments subject-specific and not personal

-3.4 All PSHE sessions will start with a reminder of the ground rules regarding discussions in order to ensure a safe, supportive and positive learning environment for all pupils.
+All PSHE sessions will start with a reminder of the ground rules regarding discussions in order to ensure a safe, supportive and a positive learning environment for all pupils.

-3.5 Most PSHE sessions will start with ice-breaker activities designed to encourage children to be ready to listen, talk and work cooperatively together.
+Most PSHE sessions will start with ice-breaker activities designed to encourage children to be ready to listen, talk and work cooperatively together.

-3.6 PSHE sessions will be planned by teachers using the SCARF resources developed by Coram Life Education.
+PSHE sessions will be planned by teachers using the SCARF resources developed by Coram Life Education.
 Resources will be selected that are both age appropriate and developmentally appropriate for pupils.

-3.7 In every year group, diagrams, videos, books and other resources to support learning will be selected by teachers with sensitivity given to the age and emotional maturity of pupils.
+In every year group, diagrams, videos, books, and other resources to support learning will be selected by teachers with sensitivity given to the age and emotional maturity of pupils.

-3.8 Visiting speakers will be invited into School from time to time to enhance the PSHE curriculum.
-This may include, for example health workers and the police to broaden the curriculum and share real life experiences.
-Careful planning with any such speakers will ensure that the content is appropriate for the pupils and sessions with visiting speakers will be closely monitored by the class teacher who should use their professional judgment to end a session if they consider it to contravene any of the aims of this Policy or the values of our School.
+Visiting speakers will be invited into School from time to time to enhance the PSHE curriculum.
+This my include, for example health workers and the police to broaden the curriculum sand share real life experiences.
+Careful planning with any such speakers will ensure that the content is appropriate for the pupils and sessions with visiting speakers will be closely monitored by the class teacher who should use their professional judgement to end a session if they consider it to contravene any of the aims of this Policy or the values of our school.

-3.9 Pupils' questions will, unless inappropriate, be answered respectfully by the class teacher.
+Pupils' questions will, unless inappropriate, be answered respectfully by the class teacher.
 Sometimes it may be necessary for the class teacher to seek further guidance before being able to answer a question fully.
 Where pupils ask a question that is appropriate to his or her needs but not the rest of the class, the teacher may decide to address this separately with the pupil rather than in a whole class setting.